dludemann/test/content/tinder/best-first-text-tinder.md

 Bad pick-up line?&nbsp;Check.&nbsp;Sense of humor?&nbsp;Check.&nbsp;Honestly, sometimes a terrible pickup line is&nbsp;exactly&nbsp;what you need to break the ice.

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/best-first-text-tinder#our-best-funny-tinder-conversation-starters" target="_blank" rel="noopener"><strong>Our Best Funny Tinder Conversation Starters</strong></a>
+## Our Best Funny Tinder Conversation Starters

 ### **1\.
 Obviously, we’d meet on an app — because you’re a total snack.**